Bay134769/cmn224-portfolio-202600137/README.md

 # CMN224 Portfolio

 **Name:** Ben Bay
-**Student ID:** 200137
+**Student ID:** 00137
 **Unit Code:** CMN224

-This portfolio contains my labs and tutorials for the Software Engineering course.
+This portfolio contains my labs and tutorial, tests and assignment for the Software Engineering course.

 ---